causalMedAnalysis/mrpath/README.md

-# mrpath: Analysis of Path-Specific Effects using Parametric Multiply Robust Methods
+# mrpath: A Stata Module for Analysis of Path-Specific Effects using Parametric Multiply Robust Methods

 ## Overview